Author Guidelines

 5. SUBMITTING FINAL FILES

-Upon acceptance of a manuscript for publication, you will need to submit the final text and individual graphics files in publishing-compatible electronic formats.
+Upon acceptance of a manuscript for publication, you will need to submit the final text and individual graphics files in publishing-compatible electronic formats through the Scholastica portal.

 FILE TRANSFER

-Arrangements for file transfer will be made with the author.
-The use of Dropbox, Google Drive, SugarSync, or other forms of file sharing is preferred.
-Posting large files to the author’s institutional ftp site is also acceptable.
+All files should be uploaded through Scholastica.
+If any file is too large for the portatl, arrangements for file transfer will be made with the author.
+The use of Dropbox, Google Drive, SugarSync, or other forms of file sharing is acceptable.

 FILE FORMATS